What is BRCA?

 BRCA and starting a family is a complex and potentially morally-charged issue.
 Regardless of which partner has the BRCA mutation, a naturally conceived child will have a 50% chance of inheriting it.

-For BRCA positive men, this means that starting a family may come with greater considerations and consequences, especially for their daughters.
+For those who are BRCA (or other gene) positive, this means that starting a family may come with greater considerations and consequences, especially for their daughters.
 Currently in the UK, BRCA positive parents are offered access to various family planning options which they may wish to explore.

 These include IVF with Pre-implantation Genetic Diagnosis to prevent the faulty BRCA gene being inherited and prenatal testing where natural pregnancies are tested for the BRCA mutation, and the parents make an informed decision regarding continuing with the pregnancy.